‘The Walking Dead’ Seasons 7B And 8 Are ‘All Out War’ With Norman Reedus, Andrew Lincoln And Jeffery Dean Morgan [Spoilers]

 The Walking Dead’s arch villain Negan, who is ironically played by a very sweet actor, Jeffery Dean Morgan, will not see his demise on the show until very late in Season 8, perhaps in the final episode.
 Rick Grimes (Andrew Lincoln) will cut Negan’s throat, according to Mobile And Apps.

-Rick Grimes, played by Andrew Lincoln in The Walking Dead, is destined to kill Negan eventually, because in the comic books, Rick cuts Negan’s throat.
+Rick Grimes, played by Andrew Lincoln in The Walking Dead, is destined to kill Negan eventually, because, in the comic books, Rick cuts Negan’s throat.
 Mobile And Apps may be speculating that this will occur in late Season 8, but there is no certainty that Negan won’t make it into Season 9 as well.
 Negan is in the comics for years worth of material.

 Norman Reedus will be especially sad to see Jeffery Dean Morgan go.
 Even though Daryl has very little affection for Negan, a seemingly unlikely friendship has blossomed.